Blog

 Determining Liability for a Left-Turn Car Accident

-Posted on behalf of Peter T. Nicholl in Car Accidents Published on August 7, 2020 and updated on March 7, 2022.
+Posted on behalf of Peter T. Nicholl in Car Accidents Published on August 7, 2020 and updated on May 8, 2026.

 left turn indicatorMaking a left turn is one of the most dangerous maneuvers a driver can make on the road.
 He or she must yield to oncoming traffic at an intersection.
 This is why drivers turning left are often presumed to be at fault in a crash.
 However, there are certain situations when determining liability in these cases is not so straightforward.

-If you have been injured in a left-turn car accident, our Maryland car accident lawyers are here to help.
+If you have been injured in a left-turn car accident, our Baltimore car accident lawyers are here to help.
 We know what it takes to investigate an accident, gather evidence and pursue fair compensation in a claim.
 An initial consultation is completely free and confidential with no obligation to retain our services.

 Why Left-Turn Car Accidents Often Happen